EPEW 2026

 Scope and topics

-Topics of interest include but are not limited to the following topic areas:
+Topics of interest include, but are not limited to, the following topic areas:

-Theoretical advances in performance modeling and evaluation:
+Theoretical advances in performance modelling and evaluation:

 - Probabilistic, stochastic, or performability models, such as Queueing Networks, Petri Nets, and Process Calculi